-The Precise adapter enables the user to communicate with different Precise installations from different versions (OOTB supporting v8, v8.x, v9, v9.6.x, v9.7.x, and v9.8.x).
+The Precise adapter enables the user to communicate with different Precise installations from different versions.

-Starting from v8.5, the AES encryption method was introduced in Precise.
-It is used as the default communication encryption method.
+The AES encryption method is used as the default communication encryption method.
 For the adapter to communicate with the data source in the configuration process, the user will be prompted to copy the encryption key files from the Precise installation to the Precise Custom Portal installation.

-The files reside in Precise under the < $precise_root>/infra/listener/etc/crypt$ folder.
+The files reside in Precise under the $<precise_root>/infra/listener/etc/crypt$ folder.
 The entire crypt folder should be copied to the Precise Custom Portal under the